tarwn/lessthandot-hugo/blogs/content/posts/2010-04-21-do-you-use-disable-index-or-drop-index-w.md

  _Msg 8655, Level 16, State 1, Line 1

-The query processor is unable to produce a plan because the index &#8216;ix_TestIndexClustered' on table or view &#8216;TestIndex' is disabled._
+The query processor is unable to produce a plan because the index 'ix_TestIndexClustered' on table or view 'TestIndex' is disabled._

 As you can see while a clustered index is disabled the data is unavailable.
 Not only that, you can also not insert anything into the table,